wiggitywhitney/vibe_practice/docs/journal/engineering-journal.md

 ### Today's Next Steps

-- Begin work on Task 6: Create Random Spider Selection Utility (`src/utils/spiderUtils.js` and `src/utils/__tests__/spiderUtils.test.js`)
+- Begin work on Task 10: Test Rainbow Opacity Integration.

 ### Previous Next Steps

-- Implement `AddSpiderButton` Toggle Functionality as per `task_001.txt` (from 05-13) - *Completed today*
 - Begin implementing Phase 1 of the statistics system refactoring plan (from 05-12)
-- Continue fine-tuning the AddSpiderButton's position and size for optimal alignment with the rainbow/cloud (from 05-12) - *Addressed today as part of toggle implementation and styling refinements*
-- Reduce excess whitespace around the rainbow for a more compact and visually appealing layout (from 05-12)
-- Begin implementing the next chunk of the spider component plan (toggle functionality or spider display, as appropriate) (from 05-12) - *Addressed today*
-- Implement Chunk 3: Toggle functionality between "Add spider?" and "Remove spider?" (from 05-11) - *Completed today as part of Task 2 / AddSpiderButton toggle work*
-- Continue the chunked implementation approach following the plan document (from 05-11)
 - Explore potential for public blog generation from journal entries (from 05-10)
 - Add more React components to enhance the UI (from 05-10)
 - Implement test coverage reporting (from 05-10)
-- Create a development roadmap with milestones (from 05-10)

 ### Preparation for Next Session

-- Review Task 6 details: Create Random Spider Selection Utility.
+- Review Task 10 details: Test Rainbow Opacity Integration.
-- Prepare to create `src/utils/spiderUtils.js` and its corresponding test file `src/utils/__tests__/spiderUtils.test.js`.
+- Prepare to create `src/__tests__/RainbowOpacity.test.jsx`.
-- Understand the requirements for the `selectSpiderType` function, including the 15% probability for the 'surprise' spider and the use of `Math.random()`.
+- Understand the requirements for testing opacity changes in conjunction with `App.jsx`'s state and event handling.
-- Plan the test cases, including how to mock `Math.random()` for deterministic testing.
+- Plan how to use the `mockRandom` utility (presumably from `../utils/testUtils`) to ensure deterministic testing of both regular and surprise spider scenarios.

 ## 05-12